¡Ah qué Kiko!

 ¡Ah qué Kiko!
 (Oh, that Kiko, lit.
-What a boy is Kiko!) is a Mexican sitcom produced by Telerey for the Imevisión network (now TV Azteca).
+What a boy, it's Kiko!) is a Mexican sitcom produced by Telerey for the Imevisión network (now TV Azteca).
 It stars Carlos Villagrán portraying Kiko, a modified version of his character of Quico from El Chavo del Ocho and Ramón Valdés as Don Ramón.
+This is Valdés's final TV work before his death from cancer in August 1988, six months after the show's last episode.

 Synopsis

 The series takes place in a small town where Don Ramón is the manager of a small grocery store called ‘La Sorpresa’ (The Surprise).
 Kiko is a frequent client who later starts working for him.